cncf/devstats.archive/USAGE.md

 - Set `IDB_MAXBATCHPOINTS`, all Influx tools - set maximum batch size, default 10240.
 - Set `GHA2DB_TMOFFSET`, ./gha2db_sync tool - uses time offset to decide when to calculate various metrics, default offset is 0 which means UTC, good offset for USA is -6, and for Poland is 1 or 2

-All environment context details are defined in [context.go](https://github.com/cncf/devstats/blob/master/context.go), please see that file for details (You can also see how it works in [context_test.go](https://github.com/cncf/devstats/blob/master/context_test.go)).
+All environment context details are defined in [context.go](https://github.com/cncf/devstats/blob/master/context.go), please see that file for details (you can also see how it works in [context_test.go](https://github.com/cncf/devstats/blob/master/context_test.go)).

 Examples in this shell script (some commented out, some not):